Public Documentation

 EpiAware.EpiLatentModels.HierarchicalNormalType

-struct HierarchicalNormal{R<:Real, D<:Distributions.Sampleable} <: AbstractTuringLatentModel
+struct HierarchicalNormal{R<:Real, D<:Distributions.Sampleable, M<:Bool} <: AbstractTuringLatentModel

 The HierarchicalNormal struct represents a non-centered hierarchical normal distribution.